OfficeDev/Microsoft-Teams-Samples/samples/meetings-attendance-report/nodejs/README.md

 ---
 page_type: sample
-description: This is a sample application which demonstrates how to get meeting attendance report using Graph API and send it in meeting chat.
+description: This is a sample application which demonstrates how to get meeting attendance report using Graph API and send it in meeting chat using bot.
 products:
 - office-teams
 - office